 - Have easily available the agreed procedures for making and responding to complaints.

-- Receive prompt, truthful and forthright answers to questions you might have about Childhood Cancer Foundation.
+- Receive prompt, truthful and forthright answers to questions you might have about Childhood Cancer Ireland.

 Feedback and Complaints Procedure